AI platform

 Products overview

-PostHog AI [Beta]
+PostHog AI [General availability]

 Your primary interface for working with PostHog.
 Instead of clicking through forms and menus, describe what you want in natural language.
 PostHog AI can create dashboards, write SQL queries, set up surveys, and answer questions about your data — all through conversation.